intel/llvm/sycl/doc/SpecializationConstants.md

 }
 ```

 - `OpSpecConstant` operations will be created using already existing mechanism for
 the primitive spec constants.
 - Then the translator will handle `__spirvCompositeSpecConstant*` intrinsic.
-It will
- recursively traverse the spec constant type structure in parallel with the argument
+It will recursively traverse the spec constant type structure in parallel with
- list - which is a list of primitive spec constant operation IDs (not their SpecIds!).
+the argument list - which is a list of primitive spec constant SpecIds.
 When traversing, it will create all the intermediate OpSpecConstantComposite
 operations as well as the root one (`%gold_POD`) using simple depth-first tree
 traversal with stack.
-This requires mapping from SpecId decoration number to \<id\> of the corresponding OpSpecConstant operation, but this should be pretty straightforward.
+This requires mapping from SpecId decoration number to
+\<id\> of the corresponding OpSpecConstant operation, but this should be pretty
+straightforward.

 #### SYCL runtime